 The Career Services Office offers a variety of services and programs to assist with the career development, job search, and employment needs of Northeast students and alumni.
 Whether students are looking for part-time employment while attending college or searching for a full-time job after graduation, the Career Services staff is eager to assist.
 Career Services communicates with business, industry, professional facilities, and government offices to keep current on trends in the industries and to post job openings.
 The online job board can be viewed by current students and graduates on the northeast.edu/career-services website.
-The website also contains information on career activities and events, helpful links to career websites, and career exploration resources.
+The website also contains information on career events and career exploration resources.